mert-othaw/mert-othaw/DT_EN_Introduction_Students.md

 Depending on your operating system, select Android (Get it on Google Play) or Apple (Download on the App Store).
 You will need this app to design your prototype in Phase 5 - Prototype.

 ### Step 5
-After you are fully equipped with the software you will need, begin to learn the theory of each phase of Design Thinking with the materials provided.
+After you are fully equipped with the software you will need, begin to learn the theory of each phase of Design Thinking with the materials provided(**Überblick_Design_Thinking.PDF**).

-**_Pay attention to the scheduled times of the given timetable (see "timetable.md") as well as the time duration displayed on the classroom screen by the instructor!**
+**Pay attention to the scheduled times of the given timetable (see "timetable.md") as well as the time duration displayed on the classroom screen by the instructor!**

 **Structure of the Learning Lab**